maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 What **you** need to provide:
 - An SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) for this
 - (Optional) A valid TLS certificate using something like [Let's Encrypt](https://github.com/geerlingguy/ansible-role-letsencrypt)

+What this role **won't** do:
+- Set up a HTTP-only panel.
+If you are running a public Panel you should *always* use TLS with a valid certificate.
+  If you are running behind a reverse proxy or in a private network, you can use the `selfsign` SSL mode
+- Configure Nodes or Game Servers
+- Use non-distro PHP versions

 ## Supported Distributions and Panel Versions